Skip to content

 On appeal, neither party will be entitled to a rehearing of the entire case.
 Rather, the Appeal Board will limit its review of the Academic Integrity Hearing Board’s determination to the following three issues:

-- Did the Hearing Board or the complainant conduct themselves in such a way that both parties had an adequate opportunity to prepare their case?
+1. Did the Hearing Board or the faculty conduct themselves in such a way that both parties had an adequate opportunity to prepare their case?

-- Is there evidence that the board or the faculty member acted in a capricious or prejudicial manner?
+3. Is there evidence that the Hearing Board or the faculty member acted in a capricious or prejudicial manner?

 2. Written Appeal

-The appeal must be in writing and must touch upon one of the three issues listed above and submitted either by delivering or mailing a copy to:
+The appeal must be in writing and must touch upon at least one of the three issues listed above.
+It must be submitted by email to the Provost at provost@pratt.edu and to the AISC Chair at kcullend@pratt.edu or any future AISC Chair’s email address.

 3. Time of Appeal and Review

-The appeal must be submitted within 72 hours (excluding weekends and holidays) of the receipt of the Academic Integrity Hearing Board’s written decision.
-The Appeal Board chair will convene the Board to review the appeal as soon as possible, but no later than ten business days after receipt of the written appeal.
+Notice of intent to appeal must be submitted by email within 72 hours (excluding weekends and holidays) of the receipt of the Academic Integrity Hearing Board’s written decision.
+The AISC Chair will convene an Appeal Board to review the appeal as soon as possible, but no later than ten business days after receipt of the written appeal.
 The Appeal Board will limit its inquiry to the issue(s) put forward in the appeal and may ask either or both sides to make an oral presentation.

 4. Record on Appeal

-The record on appeal will be composed of the written appeal and all other relevant documents, including the written decision of the judicial board.
+The record on appeal will be composed of the written appeal and all other relevant documents, including the written decision of the Appeal Board.

 5. Determination

-The Appeal Board may uphold the decision of the Academic Integrity Hearing Board, return the case to the Hearing Board or to the complainant for further review in keeping with suggestions that the Appeal Board may make, or reverse the Hearing Board’s decision and dismiss the case.
-In cases where the appeal board decides to reverse the decision, the faculty member will be advised of the reversal.
-If a grade is involved the faculty member will be asked to review the grade in light of the Board’s conclusions.
+The Appeal Board may uphold the decision of the Academic Integrity Hearing Board, return the case to the Hearing Board or to the faculty for further review in keeping with suggestions that the Appeal Board may make, or reverse the Hearing Board’s decision and dismiss the case.
+In cases where the Appeal Board decides to reverse the decision, the faculty member will be advised of the reversal.
+If a grade is involved the faculty member will be asked to review the grade in light of the Appeal Board’s conclusions.

 D. Appeal to the Provost

-The respondent or the complainant may appeal the decision of the Appeal Board to the Provost (or designate).
-The Provost may uphold the decision of the Appeal Board or reverse the Appeal Board’s decision and dismiss the case.
-The Provost’s decision shall be final.
+The student or the faculty may appeal the decision of the Appeal Board to the Provost (or designate).
+The Provost may uphold the decision of the Appeal Board, impose an alternative sanction, or reverse the Appeal Board’s decision and dismiss the case.
+The Provost’s decision is final.

 Notifications of the Provost’s decision will follow the notification guidelines listed above, in Section B.10.